jakerella/jquery-mockjax/README.md

       * `onAfterError`: [Function] A callback that will be called after the error method has been called, this is useful to check a condition after the call has been completed
       * `onAfterComplete`: [Function] Similar to onAfterSuccess, but will be executed after the complete method has been called
 * `Object $.mockjax.handler(/* Number */ id)`
-  * Returns the mock request settings for the handler with the provided `id`
+  * Returns the mock request settings for the handler with the provided `id`.
+Be careful here, you're accessing the inner workings of the plugin, any changes to this object could be bad.
+* `Array $.mockjax.handlers()`
+  * Returns the array of mock handlers. **NOTE:** This array is NOT modified when a handler is cleared, the cleared handler position is simply set to `null`.
+As such, the array length will only change when new mocks are added.
+Be careful here, you're accessing the inner workings of the plugin, any changes to the array could be very bad.
 * `void $.mockjax.clear([/* Number */ id])`
   * If the `id` is provided, the handler with that ID is cleared (that is, requests matching it will no longer do so, the handler is completely removed)
   * If no `id` is provided, all handlers are cleared, resetting Mockjax to its initial state